 If you sell out of produce or other products too much, that means you don’t bring enough of it.
-At our farm, we aim to come back with no more than one unit or to sell all of them right before the market is done.
+Increase your market products and you’ll have more sales.
+At our farm, we aim to come back with no more than one unit.
+Or we try to sell all of them right before the market is done.
 By taking good notes on sales, you can decide every week how many carrots were sold, for instance, to decide how many you should bring the following week and how many you should bring next year at this time.

 2. Simplify Your Pricing